-The Office of Culturally and Linguistically Diverse Education offers a district-wide and/or school level review of English language development (ELD) program(s).
-The results and recommendations from the ELD Program Review will provide a framework to establish and improvement the school’s overall ELD programming and systems.
-This is inclusive of the unique academic, linguistic, and social-emotional needs of English learners.
+The Office of Office of Culturally and Linguistically Diverse Education (CLDE) offers a district-wide review of English language development program(s).
+The results and recommendations from the ELD Program Review will provide a framework to guide a district in establishing and/or improving upon the overall ELD programming at the district level system that supports and is inclusive of the unique academic, linguistic, and social-emotional needs of English learners.

 The foundation used for this initial review is Castaneda v.
-Pickard (1981), the landmark court case establishing a three-prong approach to determine ELD quality programming with the Office for Civil Rights laws and Department of Justice court orders.
-The approach includes: (1) Theory – Educationally sound and research-based, practice, (2) Effective implementation -- Transforming theory into practice with fidelity and adequate resources and personnel, and (3) Results – Analysis of information, program evaluation, modification and plan for improvement.
+Pickard (1981), the landmark court case that established a three-prong approach to determine ELD quality programming with the Office for Civil Rights laws and Department of Justice court orders.
+The three-prong approach is as follows: Theory – Educationally sound and research-based, Practice – Effective implementation (transforming theory into practice with fidelity) with adequate resources and personnel, and Results – Analysis of information, program evaluation, modification and plan for improvement.

 ELIGIBLE APPLICANTS AND PRIORITIZATION

-- An ESSA Targeted or Additional Targeted identification for the English learner student group
+- Districts with significant number of schools identified as Targeted (TS) or Additional Targeted Support (ATS) for the EL disaggregated student group

-- An ESSA Comprehensive Improvement identification that did not meet English Language Proficiency and/or academic growth and/or proficiency targets for the EL disaggregated student group
+- Districts missing English Language Proficiency growth targets or missing academic growth and/or proficiency targets for the EL disaggregated student group